 10. "I Like the Sound of That"

 The final single from the band's 2014 album Rewind, "I Like the Sound of That" was yet another No. 1 on Billboard's Country Airplay chart for the band.
+It's another winning blend of pop-friendly harmonies, modern production techniques and traditional country instrumentations.

 9. "I'm Movin' On"

 One of the band's earliest hits, top 5 hit, "I'm Movin' On," was included on the group's self-titled debut album.
+It appealed equally to old souls, courtesy of a sweet mandolin solo, and pop-country listeners.

 8. "Here Comes Goodbye"